PurpurMC/PurpurDocs/docs/Permissions.md

 * **purpur.anvil.color**
     - Allows players to use color codes in anvils

+* **purpur.anvil.remove_italics**
+    - Allows players to remove the italics from items renamed in the anvil by starting the text with '&r'

 | **📝Note** |
 | :----------: |
 | Enderchest row permissions require [`settings.blocks.ender_chest.six-rows`](https://pl3xgaming.github.io/PurpurDocs/Configuration#ender_chest) to be enabled! |